LexterJhustin/MexE_4102_Finals_Evangelista_and_Montalbo/README.md

 **Repeat for Each Species:**

--Applied the above steps iteratively for images from all six bird species.
+- Applied the above steps iteratively for images from all six bird species.
--This methodology ensured a structured approach to preprocessing and grayscale conversion, facilitating further analysis and modeling.
+- This methodology ensured a structured approach to preprocessing and grayscale conversion, facilitating further analysis and modeling.

 ## Conclusion